 Unfortunately last minute cancellations and no-shows can occur.
-When these happen, we miss the opportunity to book other clients.
-The deposits are there to make sure the client is committed to the appointment and to partially make up for our time in case they don’t.
+When these happen, we waste our time preparing the design and miss the opportunity to book other clients.
+The deposits are there to make sure the client is committed to the appointment and to partially make up for our time in case they aren’t.
 Please remember that tattoo artists don’t have a fixed wage, we earn by tattoos done.

 Can I see my design before the appointment?

-I work on the design on the day before the appointment.
-Unfortunately I can’t commit to send you a preview of the design earlier than that because
+I only work on the design a couple days before the appointment.
+Unfortunately I can’t commit to work on your design earlier than that or send you a preview because:

 1. I have to work on the designs for the clients booked before you